 Quick Summary

-• Buyers see your full pricing timeline, not just the current number
+- Buyers review your complete pricing timeline, not just the current number

-• Reductions do not reset buyer memory or urgency
+- Reductions do not erase buyer memory or rebuild lost momentum

 Quick FAQs About Price History in Ladera Ranch